-I am still in a pretty intense working phase of my life, but I find time for reading, theatre and listening to music, and we have an ageing much-loved Labrador who is more family member than hobby.
-I am also a keen traveller, but I suspect that goes beyond ‘hobby’ and is more like ‘serious addiction’.
+I am still in a pretty intense working phase of my life, but I find time for reading, walking, theatre and listening to music, and I am really looking forward to getting back into traveling.
 I have long had a mental list of things I want to take up or resume when my work winds down a bit, bridge, cooking and gardening currently topping the list (and more travel, of course…).

 What about you?